Rynnavinx/sodium-shadowy-path-blocks/README.md

 # Sodium Shadowy Path Blocks

-SSPB reintroduces vanilla-like lighting to all non-fluid blocks with inset tops (e.g. dirt paths and how they have dark shading when directly next to a full block), as Sodium removes this.
+Sodium Shadowy Path Blocks (or SSPB for short) reintroduces vanilla-like lighting to all non-fluid blocks with non-full faces (e.g. dirt paths and how they have dark shading when directly next to a full block), as Sodium removes this (or rather, fixes this, as it's technically a bug).

-You can also change the strength of this shading.
+The strength of this shading is also adjustable.

-This lighting is not exactly the same as vanilla, only vanilla-like.
+This lighting is not exactly the same as vanilla, only vanilla-like, as the way I'm doing this only really uses Sodium's existing smooth lighting code.

 Requires Sodium (duh).